Instant Pot Refried Beans

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Many people don’t realize that low-glycemic dried beans are approved for any phase of the South Beach Diet, which makes The BEST Instant Pot Refried Beans with Onion, Garlic, and Chiles (and other recipes with dried beans) perfect for South Beach Diet meals.
-Beans are probably too high in carbs for traditional low-carb diet plans.
+Many people don’t realize that dried beans are approved for any phase of the original South Beach Diet, which makes these Instant Pot Refried Beans perfect for South Beach Diet meals.
+Beans are a bit high in carbs for traditional low-carb diet plans, although they do have lots of fiber so check the net carbs and see what you think.

 Find More Recipes Like This One:

-Use the Pressure Cooker index to find more recipes like this one.
-Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
-You might also like to Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.
+Use Instant Pot Recipes to find more recipes like this one.
+Use the Diet Type Index to find recipes suitable for a specific eating plan.
+You might also like to Follow Kalyn’s Kitchen on Pinterest or on Facebook to see all the good recipes I’m sharing there.